Policy HDR Cotutelle Agreement Procedure

 Procedure

-- For JCU to enter into a Cotutelle Agreement with a Partner Institution for a HDR Candidate, the Candidate must be a current HDR Candidate or have submitted an application to become a HDR Candidate at JCU as per the HDR Application Procedure.If the candidate has started their candidature they should be in their first year.
+2. In order for JCU to enter into a Cotutelle Agreement with a Partner Institution, the HDR candidate must be a current HDR candidate or have submitted an application to become a HDR candidate at JCU as per the HDR Application Procedure.
+If the HDR candidate has started their candidature they must be in their first year.

-- To initiate the process of establishing a cotutelle agreement between JCU and a Partner Institution, the Candidate and the JCU Advisory Panel should complete the relevant sections of the Schedule of the JCU Standard Cotutelle Agreement.
-Where there is a current cotutelle agreement already in place with the Partner institution, the schedule part of the agreement is the only part that needs to be completed and sent to the GRS.staff@jcu.edu.au
+3. To initiate the process of establishing a Cotutelle Agreement between JCU and a Partner Institution, the HDR candidate and the JCU Advisory Panel must complete the relevant sections of the Schedule of the JCU Overarching Cotutelle Agreement.

-- Notify the Candidate and JCU Advisory Panel that the agreement has been finalised.
+- Notify the candidate and JCU Advisory Panel that the agreement has been finalised.

-- Advise International Student Finance that the Candidate is under a Cotutelle Agreement so that tuition fees are not charged.
+- Advise International Student Finance that the candidate is under a Cotutelle Agreement so that tuition fees are not charged.

 - In the Student Management System in the “Student Comment” screen add a “CTT” comment and the name of the Partner Institution.